Welcome to Year One

 We’re going to be busy this term!
 You can follow some of our progress on the Glasllwch Twitter page: @GlasllwchP

-The following information about Year 1 may be helpful.
-Any unexpected changes or updates to the following information will be communicated through SeeSaw or Twitter.
+The following information about Year One may be helpful.
+Any unexpected changes or updates to the following information will be communicated through Seesaw or Twitter.

 Thank you for your continued support with your child’s reading.
 The key to success in reading is to read as often as possible and it is so important that your child reads at home as well as in school.

-P.E. lessons are on a Monday afternoon (which will both be inside and outside weather permitting).
-Please ensure that the children have appropriate kit on at all times.
-The children will be reminded of the school health and safety policy of no jewellery being worn during these lessons and hair will need to be tied up.
+PE will take place EVERY WEDNESDAY.
+Please ensure your child wears their PE kit to school every Wednesday.
+The children will be reminded of the school health and safety policy of no jewellery being worn during these lessons.
 If your child is unable to take out their earrings, please provide plasters in their bag.
 This term, we will be focusing on dance and movement.

 Latest Class News